Skip to Content

 How to make a wood Christmas using shiplap

-Continue to stagger the board placement so that the tree will be balanced and shaped similarly to a Christmas Tree.
+Continue to alternate the board placement so that the tree is balanced and shaped like a Christmas Tree.

 Shiplap Christmas Tree made of wood